andyli/hxAnonCls/README.md

  * The argument to `AnonCls.make` should be an `ECheckType` expression, which is in the form of `(variable:Type)`.
 The (extra) parentheses are required.
  * You may use `import hxAnonCls.AnonCls.make in A;`, such that you can create anonymous class with shorter syntax: `A((new Type():{/*... */}))`.
  * Similar to Java, hxAnonCls is able to create anonymous class for both class and interface.
 A default constructor is added implicitly if it is not provided.
  * Similar to Java, anonymous classes created by hxAnonCls can access the properties and methods of their enclosing classes, including those are private.
+Use `parent` to reference the enclosing instance.
+Use `parent.field` or simply `field` to reference the enclosing instance field.
  * Anonymous classes created by hxAnonCls can read/write local variables in the enclosing block, unlike Java, which only allows reading final variables.

 # Like hxAnonCls?